healthcare-and-life-sciences/precision-profiling-tool-template/README.md

 ### Pre-Install Configuration Steps:

 The following tools must be available and installed:

 -    Visual Studio Code
 -    An org with Health Cloud installed
-     -    Create a text field named `NPI` in both the Account and Contact objects
+     -    Create a text field (255) named `NPI` in both the Account and Contact objects
+     -    Create a text field (255) named `SourceSystemId` in both the Account and Contact objects
+          -    Check "Do not allow duplicate values, Treat "ABC" and "abc" as duplicate values (case insensitive)
+          -    Check "Set this field as the unique record identifier from an external system"
 -    VS Extensions
      -    Salesforce CLI Integration
      -    Salesforce Extension Pack